rikardvinge/explainpolysvm/README.rst

 Where to get
 ============

-The source code is currently hosted on GitHub at: https://github.com/rikardvinge/explainpolysvm
+The source code is currently hosted on pip and on GitHub at: https://github.com/rikardvinge/explainpolysvm

 Install with pip using

 .. code-block::

     pip install explainpolysvm

 To install from source, use the command